 Our degree is designed to meet rigorous professional standards.
 It is accredited by the Royal College of Occupational Therapists, and approved by the World Federation of Occupational Therapists and the Health and Care Professions Council (HCPC).
 When you graduate, you’ll be able to apply to the HCPC for registration to practice, as long as you meet the HCPC’s requirements.

 We have exceptionally strong links with employers which open doors for you.

 Hone your skills through practice-based learning

 There are three periods of practice-based learning, which you usually undertake full time to enhance your skills in real-world settings.
-These are normally for ten weeks in the summer term of first year and autumn term of second year, with a twelve week placement at the end of the second year.
+These are normally for ten weeks in the summer term of the first year and autumn term of the second year, with a twelve-week placement at the end of the second year.

 Primarily in the East Midlands, the settings for practice-based learning range from the NHS and social services to the private and voluntary sectors.
 You’ll experience how occupational therapists work with people in different age groups and with different physical and mental health concerns.
 This builds the optimum range of skills for becoming a qualified practitioner and helps you make more informed decisions about your future career direction.